-Volume Control
+5.6 Volume Control

-A part of the processing engine is also full precision volume control.
-It is used not only for DSD and PCM level matching, but it also gives the user full control of the overall output level.
-With OdB setting (maximum volume) the digital signal path is bit accurate.
+A part of the processing engine is also full-precision per-channel volume control.
+It is used not only for DSD and PCM level matching, but it also gives the user full control of the overall output level to use the device as a digital preamplifier and individual channel volume trim.